iistarion/ash-stats/README.md

 ## Contributing

 Feel free to fork this repository and submit pull requests to enhance its functionality or add new features.
 By contributing, you agree that your contributions will be licensed under the same [GNU General Public License v3.0](LICENSE) as this project.
-Please note that simplicity is a key priority for this project though!
+Please note that simplicity is a key priority for this project.

 ## Author